andreapop-catalisan/andreapopcatalisan.github.io/_pages/about.md

 Welcome to my website!

 I am a Ph.D. student in Economics at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/).
 I completed my master’s and bachelor's degrees at University Carlos III of Madrid.
-My research interests are mainly in family, labor and gender economics.
+My research interests are mainly in family, labor and gender economics.hbmbm

 Previously, I worked as a Research Analyst at the European Central Bank at DG Economics and DG Research.
 I also completed a pre-doc at the Barcelona School of Economics/UPF and worked as a Research Assistant at the Kiel Institute for the World Economy and the Bank of Spain.